 Heart disease is the leading cause of death for women in the United States.
 WISEWOMAN helps women learn heart-healthy lifestyles to reduce their risk of these conditions.

-This clinic offers women health and wellness management to encourage healthy lifestyles that prevent heart disease and stroke, as well as treatment for risk factors such as hypertension that can lead to increased risk.
+KC CARE offers women health and wellness management to encourage healthy lifestyles that prevent heart disease and stroke, as well as treatment for risk factors such as hypertension that can lead to increased risk.
+Comprehensive health and wellness screenings are available, including: